mikensec/blog/about.md

 title: About
 permalink: /about/
 ---
-Born in Venezuela.
-Living in Texas.
-I'm a father, ethical hacker, bug bounty hunter, eternal student, certs holder.
-Working to move into a red team role.
+Father, sysadmin, WGU MSCIA student, HTB, bug bounties, working on OSCP to move into a red team role.

 In this blog I will be adding articles related to hacking, and other IT related topics I find interesting.
 Hopefully one of my articles can help somebody struggling with an issue.